 Full details on how to make this cheesy egg toast are in the recipe card below, but here are the basics:

 Butter your slices of bread on both sides.
-Use a small drinking glass (or biscuit cutter) and cut out circles (that’s where your eggs will go).
+Use a small drinking glass (or biscuit cutter) and cut out circles (that’s where the eggs will go).
 Don’t discard those circles.
-Fry ’em up with your cheesy egg toast!
+Fry them up with your cheesy egg toast!

 Place a couple of mounds of shredded cheddar cheese in a non-stick frying pan.

 Place your slices of bread over the cheese, and pour an egg into each hole.
 Add the centre pieces of the bread to the pan too.
 Cook until the cheese has melted and the eggs are starting to cook.

 Add a little butter to the pan, then flip your egg-in-the-holes (and centre pieces) to cook the other side.
 Easy, right?

 Best Bread To Use